German toponymy: Prefixes

 Prefixes can also have a descriptive character.
 Examples are Lichten- or Lichter- ("open range", e.g. Lichtenhagen), Schön- or Schöne- ("nice", e.g. Schönwalde), Grün- or Grüne- ("green", e.g. Grunwald).

 Prefixes can also be used to indicate an (earlier) possession of the site.
 Examples are Kirch- ("ecclesial possession", e.g. Kirch Jesar), Bischofs- ("a bishop's possession", e.g. Bischofswerda), Grafen- ("a count's possession", e.g. Grafenwöhr), Königs- ("the king's", e.g. Königs Wusterhausen, Königsberg), Kron- (possession of the crown, e.g. Kronstadt, Rügenwalde (once belonging to the princes of Rügen).

 The prefix Bad ("bath") indicates the place is an officially acknowledged spa.
 See Bad Kissingen, Bad Pyrmont, etc. Some places, like Aachen, do not use it although they could.

-Often the name of the village founder or of the first settler constitute the first part of the place name (e.g. Oettingen, the founder was Otto; Gerolfingen, the founder was Gerolf, Rappoltsweiler, the founder was Ratbald or Ratbert).
-Mostly in the former Ostsiedlung area, the locator's name was sometimes included as the first part of the name (e.g. Hanshagen, the locator was Hans).
+Often the name of the village founder or of the first settler is the first part of the place name (e.g. Oettingen, founded by Otto; Gerolfingen, founded by Gerolf; Rappoltsweiler, founded by Ratbald or Ratbert).
+Mostly in the former Ostsiedlung area, the locator's name was sometimes included as the first part of the name (e.g. Hanshagen, located by Hans).